Home LEGO creations ministeck mosaics Contact

 In LegoLand Billund, my (now ex-)wife filled a green bucket for the children for only 299 DKK (approx. 40,00 euro).
 She tried to sort out only standard bricks and plates, but didn't get a full bucket.
 When I helped her to fill the bucket, I found - to my surprise - lots of tan and brown tiles.
 Exactly the colours I needed (I wouldn't have to buy black and white tiles after all, as mentioned earlier).
 I didn't count them, but I definitely had lots of them.
 Maybe I would be able to build the Cube according to my original design.

-• Left: the box were I found many tan and brown tiles.
+• Left: the box where I found many tan and brown tiles.
 Look at the sign: "only valid today"... but the sign was there all week (and maybe even longer).

 • Right: close-up.
 You can see how hard it was to fill a bucket with standard pieces...